C0mputery/AutoUnityGuidRemapper/README.md

+TAKE A LOOK AT THE STRAFTAT BRANCH IT'S A BIT CLEANER

 # AutoUnityGuidRemapper
 Simple little command line tool that is able to quickly remap thousands of referenced unity files, writen in C# utlizing multithreadng for the most performance.